wiktordablju/PHP-Egzamin/README.md

-# PHP - Szkoła

-Zadania w PHP robione w szkole na lekcjach Specjalizacja (I i II semestr) oraz PAI (II semestr).
-Głównie są tu zadania egzaminacyjne (stąd często archaiczny sposób wykonywania tych zadań)
+# PHP mock exams -  i know they are really archaic but they have to be done this way